 - to manage purchases and donations;

-- to manage your relationship with us as a volunteer or member representative;
+- to manage your relationship with us as a volunteer or member;

 - for recruitment and employment purposes;

-- for the administration, planning, and program and service development;
+- for the administration, planning, and development of services and programs;

 - to update our records and ensure your contact details are up to date;